barisoztas/cordex_extraction/README.md

 A simple and fast way for extraction cordex data just using rlot and rlon info of desired place.

 Usage:
-Climate Model folders should be in the same directory. \n Output folder for resultant csv should be edited in the script.
+Climate Model folders should be in the same directory.
+Output folder for resultant csv should be edited in the script.
 Desired parameter should be changed for desired parameter.